What should I do if I have a broken car window?

 How much will it cost to replace my car window?

-If you pay for the window replacement yourself, the cost will vary depending on where you live and what kind of car you drive.
+If you pay for the car window replacement yourself, the cost will vary depending on where you live and what kind of car you drive.

 If the replacement is done through your insurance provider, then how much you pay will depend on the terms and conditions of your policy – for example, the amount of excess you need to pay.

 If you’re trying to decide whether to claim or not, it’s worth adding up the costs first.
-If it’s a small job that’ll cost around £100, for example, but your excess is £200 – it might be worth doing it yourself.
-If you do go down this route, always shop around and get a few quotes from different garages before committing so you know you’re getting the best price.
+If it’s a small job that’ll cost around £100, for example, but your excess is £200, then it’s obviously not worth it.

 What if my windscreen is broken, cracked or chipped?

-Driving with a damaged windscreen is dangerous and could lead to a fine and penalty points on your licence.
 If you notice any chips or cracks in your windscreen, have them repaired immediately.
 Don’t put off a repair as a crack can grow quickly and spread across the windscreen, which can be extremely dangerous.

 Can I drive with a broken car window?